Most famous Kimberley gorges can be found along the Gibb River Road.

 We were there early in the season and the falls were still flowing strong, cascading over the full width of the rocks.

 It was late in the afternoon.
-While that had a disastrous effect on the photos I took (directly into the sun was the only option) it also meant we had the whole gorge to ourselves.
+While that had a disastrous effect on the photos I took (directly into the sun would have been the only option to show you the full glory of the falls) it also meant we had the whole gorge to ourselves.